nicojoaquin/voxalgo/README.md

 # Install dependencies
 npm install

-# Start the PostgreSQL service
+# Start the PostgreSQL service (need to have docker running on your system first)
 docker-compose up -d --build postgres

 # Run database migrations